-Students in the Monty Tech Graphic Communications program may benefit from a statewide articulation agreement, granting college credits at each of the fifteen (15) Massachusetts community colleges, as listed below.
-The statewide agreement is intended to save qualified students time and money, making a college education much more attainable.
+Students in the Monty Tech Graphic Communications program may benefit from a number of articulation agreements with area colleges and universities, as listed below.
+These agreements save qualified students time and money, making a college education much more attainable.
 Graduating students are encouraged to visit with their guidance counselor to verify eligibility.

-STATEWIDE: 15 Massachusetts Community Colleges One or more of the following course(s) or equivalent, up to 3 credits: Computer Aided Graphic Design Computer Graphics Computers for Graphic Designers I Design Theory Digital Design Concepts I Digital Imaging Digital Page Layout Electronic Imaging Graphic Production and Layout I Illustration I Introduction to Computer Graphics Introduction to the Electronic Studio Introduction to the Graphic Arts Computer Publication Design --- ---
+Keene State College IAART 105 Graphic Design Process (4) ART 253 Digital Imaging (4) KSC 100 (4) STATEWIDE: 15 Massachusetts Community Colleges One or more of the following course(s) or equivalent, up to 3 credits: Computer Aided Graphic Design Computer Graphics Computers for Graphic Designers I Design Theory Digital Design Concepts I Digital Imaging Digital Page Layout Electronic Imaging Graphic Production and Layout I Illustration I Introduction to Computer Graphics Introduction to Desktop Publishing Introduction to the Electronic Studio Introduction to the Graphic Arts Computer Publication Design